Home | About me | Contact | Privacy

 In some places, there is no distinction between RE and RB trains, with routes simply labeled "R", and RB trains typically skip stops in areas served by an S-Bahn.

-Long-distance trains (ICE and IC) are usually white with a red stripe, although the engines on some ICE trains now sport a green stripe signifying the train's eco-friendliness.
+Long-distance trains (ICE and IC) are usually white (or technically, light gray) with a red stripe, although the engines on some ICE trains now sport a green stripe signifying the train's eco-friendliness.
 Local and regional trains (IRE, RE, RB, and S) are usually red with gray stripes, although many state-sponsored regional routes use trains with a custom livery.
 Many regional trains are double-decker, and there is now a double-deck IC train ("InterCity 2") in service on several routes.

-If your journey takes you to an out-of-the-way locale, part of your trip may utilize a train known as a "Railbus" (Schienenbus).
+If your journey takes you to an out-of-the-way locale, part of your trip may utilize a train known as a"Railbus" (Schienenbus).
 This is a short one or two car train that, as its name implies, is basically a bus on tracks, and provides service on feeder routes with lower ridership.
 Just like buses, many stops along these routes are flag stops, i.e. the train only stops on request.

 State-sponsored RE train in Baden-Württemberg with custom livery